 - Diabetes.
 Early research suggests that taking one tablet of a specific product containing hesperidin and diosmin by mouth for 45 days decreases blood sugar levels and improves blood sugar control in women with type 2 diabetes.
 Other research suggests that taking hesperidin each day might lower blood pressure by a small amount in people with diabetes.

 - High blood pressure.
-Early research suggests that taking hesperidin by mouth or drinking orange juice containing hesperidin can decrease diastolic blood pressure (the bottom number) but does not decrease systolic blood pressure (the top number) in people with or without high blood pressure.
+Early research suggests that taking hesperidin can decrease diastolic blood pressure (the bottom number) but does not decrease systolic blood pressure (the top number) in people with or without high blood pressure.
+But not all research agrees.

 - Swelling in the arms or legs caused by damage to the lymph system (lymphedema).
 Early research suggests that taking a specific product containing butcher's broom root extract, hesperidin methyl chalcone, and vitamin C by mouth for 90 days reduces swelling in the upper arm and forearm and improves mobility and heaviness in women with swelling of the arm after breast cancer treatment.
 However, other research shows that taking a different product containing hesperidin and diosmin by mouth does not reduce arm swelling in women following breast cancer surgery.